The limit of the current aromaticity concept

 Abstract

-We have examined aromatic properties of a series of fifteen cyclic 2π-electron charged and neutral systems composed of second-, third-, and fourth-row elements.
-Three different aromaticity criteria were employed: magnetic (including three versions of NICSπ,zz methods and current density analysis), electron density-based (using the MCI and MCIπ methods), and energetic (via the BLW method, the simplest form of valence bond theory).
-The results reveal that the aromaticity rankings derived from these three approaches often diverge and there is no correlation between the three methods.
-It seems that what is known about aromaticity in compounds composed of second-row elements does apply beyond the second row.
-This inconsistency suggests that the concept of aromaticity should be applied to systems containing heavier elements only after careful evaluation using multiple, independent criteria.
-Even then, the advantage of labeling such systems as “aromatic” remains debatable.
-Also noticeably, our findings indicate that NICS values should not be used as a “black box” measure of aromaticity.
+We investigated the aromatic properties of a set of fifteen cyclic 2π-electron systems and nine 6π-electron charged and neutral systems composed of second-, third-, and fourth-row elements.
+Three criteria for assessing aromaticity were applied: magnetic (including three variants of the NICSπ,zz method and current-density analysis), electron-density-based (using the MCI and MCIπ indices), and energetic (via the BLW method, the simplest form of valence-bond theory).
+The results reveal that the aromaticity rankings produced by these approaches often diverge, with no clear correlation among the three methods.
+Aromaticity is not an explicit component of the Hamiltonian or the wavefunction; it is inferred solely through indices and indicators.
+The absence of correlation between different aromatic measures suggests that establishing aromaticity for systems beyond the second row is intrinsically challenging.
+More fundamentally, the inconsistencies observed among traditional aromaticity criteria for systems composed of second-row elements in their heavier congeners raise the possibility that aromaticity may not exist beyond the second row.
+At present, this remains an open question.
+Noticeably, our findings indicate that NICS values should not be used as a “black box” measure of aromaticity.

 Supplementary files